aliyahsmith-bradley/OurGreenPlace_SeniorCapstone/README.md

 # OurGreenPlace_SeniorCapstone

+## Contributors:
+This is a CS496 Capstone Project at Loyola University Maryland
-## Creators: Aliyah Smith-Bradley && Alexandra Gardner
+Students: Aliyah Smith-Bradley && Alexandra Gardner
+Client: Professor David Gordon

+## Project Description

+## Installation Instructions

+## How to Run

+## How to Test